 Stroke order is not the most important thing in learning Chinese reading and writing.
 Find out what really is.

-In the context of Mandarin speaking and listening, we discuss how the input and output work out.
+In the context of speaking and listening, we discuss how the input and output take place in learning Chinese.

-For anyone who wants to have a meaningful grasp of Chinese language, they must look beyond Pinyin.
+For students who want to have a meaningful grasp of Mandarin, they must look beyond pinyin, as pinyin will confuse the hell out of them!

 Engage students' attention, give them opportunities to move around, and get some competitive spirit going on!
 Use these activities to bring your Chinese classes to life.
 And there are more practical and handy activities available in Teacher's Manuals.

 Many teachers and administrators believe that English (or other language) translations should be provided to beginner students in their Chinese textbooks.
 They thought the translations will make learning easier.
 If students don't understand the Chinese text, they will if they read the translations.
 And quite often we see three different scripts in Chinese textbooks, Chinese characters, Pinyin, and English translation.